abrady/VulkanRenderer/README.md

 # TODOs
 * I've been sloppy naming structs: MeshRender, MeshRenderInfo, MeshFrameResources: make this more coherent
-* why does each actor's mesh need its own descriptorset again?
+* tests for lighting?
+I'm vaguely nervous about math errors and having something that looks fine to my untrained eye but is actually wrong.
+* it feels like the descriptor set layout could inform the descriptor pool allocator...

 # Log

+## 12/29 Lighting
+* yay, onto the next level
+* now that I've read about lighting and made some notes below. what next?
+    1. define a material, we need the ambient and diffuse properties at least
+    2. we need a light as well, probably pass these in using an SSBO
+    3. let's do a sphere or a plane first and see how it looks. maybe hold the light constant while the eye moves.
+    4. let's also just do one material for the whole thing, we'll do texture mapping next

+Notes:
+* hmm, how do normals get handled when transformed? can I just rotate them?
+    * I see that I should use fragNormal = mat3(transpose(inverse(worldMat))) * inNormal
+    * why is that? apprently because we need n' . v' to be 0 where v' = worldMat*v and n' = that inverse transpose thing above.
+    * why? ah, I see n' * Mv = 0
+    * so Nn * Mv = 0
+    * so n_tN*Mv = 0
+    * blah blah, matrix math N needs to be the inverse transposed so that we get n_t*I*v = 0
+    * but wait, if worldMat is a pure rotation matrix then the transpose is the inverse so transpose(inverse(worldMat)) = worldMat
+    * so I ~can~ just rotate normals by the worldMat *sigh* overthinking is my worst enemy

 ## 12/28 Lighting
-* yay, onto the next level

-A simplified lighting model has three components:
-* Specular
-* Diffuse
-* Ambient

-Diffuse:
-* Lighting vectors:
+### Lighting vectors:
 * E is the eye vector
 * p is a point visible to the eye
 * v = Norm(E - p) is the unit vector from the eye to p
 * L is the unit light vector pointing in the opposite direction
 * r = -v, the reflection vector

-For diffuse lighting we'll use Lambert's cosine law.
+### Lambert's cosine law.

 Lambert's Cosine Law can be expressed mathematically as:
 I = I0 * cos(theta)
 where:
 * I is the intensity of the light observed,